ovn-org/ovn/Documentation/intro/install/general.rst

 Cloning the repository leaves the "main" branch initially checked out.
 This is the right branch for general development.
-If, on the other hand, if you want to build a particular released version, you can check it out by running a command such as the following from the "ovn" directory::
+If you want to build a particular released version, you can check it out by running a command such as the following from the "ovn" directory::